fbreitwieser/pavian/inst/shinyapp/intro_data.md

-Metagenomics Data Explorer
+Pavian metagenomics viewer
 =====================================

 Explore and visualize metagenomics data from Kraken and Centrifuge classifiers.

-Usage: Select samples on the Data tab, and explore the content on the following tabs.